By MaryLouise Torres

 The U.S. Census, a questionnaire distributed by the Bureau of the Census every 10 years, was first done in 1790 under Secretary of State Thomas Jefferson.
 Currently, the information determines the apportionment of U.S. representatives in every state.
 Census information is also used to ensure that each city and state get a fair share of federal funding.
 This funding goes toward building better roads, revitalizing neighborhoods, schools, and hospitals; it also supports public health, transportation, education, job training, and community programs.
 The higher the response rate a city or state can achieve, the more money allocated to states.

 Malden’s census committee started meeting in January but was sidelined by COVID-19 in March, forcing a halt to their meetings.
 Efforts by census enumerators – those people who go door-to-door to make sure people are counted — was suspended in April.
 Census enumerators resumed field work on July 30.
-Information on identifying census enumerators can be found here.

 Committee members are working vigorously to catch up.
 Marcia Marques and Barbara Kim, committee volunteers, provided flyers in multiple languages, including Spanish and Chinese, that urge residents to participate in the census.
 Committee volunteers are distributing the flyers at the Malden T Station.
 Printed flyers were also brought to area restaurants to include with takeout packages as well as sent digitally to all restaurants with a request to print them and include with takeout orders.